Accredited HVAC Schools Colorado Springs, CO

 - Accreditation: Higher Learning Commission (HLC) and PAHRA

-The HVAC/R degree program at Intellitec College is designed to prepare graduates for employment as entry-level residential, commercial, and industrial technicians.
+The HVAC/R degree program at Intellitec College prepares graduates for employment as entry-level residential, commercial, and industrial technicians.
 Classes are available during the daytime and evenings.
+The program teaches students about installing, maintaining, and repairing HVAC/R systems.

-The 90-credit curriculum covers many subjects, including electricity, gas furnaces safety and codes, heating fuels and combustion analysis, refrigeration, residential and commercial air conditioning, pneumatics and controls, load calculations, organizational communication and etiquette, business English, and customer service, among others.
+The 99-credit curriculum covers various subjects, including electricity, gas furnaces safety and codes, heating fuels and combustion analysis, refrigeration, residential and commercial air conditioning, pneumatics and controls, load calculations, organizational communication and etiquette, business English, and customer service, among others.

 The coursework prepares students to sit for industry certification exams including EPA Section 608, Combustion Analysis Technician, R410A Refrigerant Safety, and Green Awareness & Carbon Monoxide Safety.